0

 3. Cut the tomato in half, and grate each half on a medium grater directly into the tahini.
 Grate until all the pulp and juices are out, and you’re just left with the peel, which you discard.

-4. Garnish with paprika, parsley and drizzle with olive oil.
+4. Garnish with paprika and parsley and drizzle with olive oil.

 Serve the tehina with a crunchy rice pilaf or your favourite salad, steamed or roasted vegetables, or as a dip.

-I always like making salads with beautiful seasonal greens, herbs, and edible flowers picked straight from the garden.
-Different lettuces impart different flavours, and the best salads mix up two or three.
-Because this dressing is lively, pairing it with hardier and spicy greens, like arugula, rocket, mizuna, endive, or baby kale, is better.
+I always enjoy making salads using beautiful seasonal greens, herbs, and edible flowers picked straight from the garden.
+Different lettuces provide different flavors, and the best salads combine two or three varieties.
+Since this dressing is lively, it’s best paired with heartier and spicier greens, such as arugula, rocket, mizuna, endive, or baby kale.

 easy basil dressing